awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

 1. When you have finished editing your pipeline, choose **Save pipeline changes** to return to the summary page\.
 **Important**
 After you save your changes, you cannot undo them\.
-You must re\-edit the pipeline\.
-In addition, if a revision is running through your pipeline when you save your changes, it will not complete the run\.
-If you want a specific commit or change to run through the edited pipeline, you must manually rerun the change through the pipeline after saving your changes\.
-Otherwise, the next commit or change will run automatically through the pipeline\.
+You must edit the pipeline again\.
+If a revision is running through your pipeline when you save your changes, the run is not completed\.
+If you want a specific commit or change to run through the edited pipeline, you must manually run the change through the pipeline after you save your changes\.
+Otherwise, the next commit or change runs automatically through the pipeline\.

 1. To test your action, choose **Release change** to process that commit through the pipeline, commit a change to the source specified in the source stage of the pipeline, or follow the steps in [Start a Pipeline Manually in AWS CodePipeline](pipelines-rerun-manually.md) to manually release a change using the AWS CLI\.